 - provide full written disclosure of any applicable fees associated with the payroll card

 - ensure that an employee being paid by payroll card is able to make at least one (1) withdrawal or transfer from the payroll card without cost to the employee for any amount contained on the card

 Payment upon Separation from Employment

 An employer must pay an employee who is discharged or terminated or who has quit or resigned all wages due no later than the next regular pay day following the date of dismissal or voluntary leaving, or twenty-one (21) days following the date of discharge or voluntary leaving, whichever occurs last.
-Tennessee Stat.
-50-2-103
+TN Statute 50-2-103

 Employees who are suspended or resigns due to a labor dispute (strike)